DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Some checks will be initiated by a character's actions and require others to respond, pitting two skills against each other.
 This might be one character sneaking past another (e.g., Stealth vs. Detection), or one character causing a magical effect that another tries to dodge (e.g., Craft vs. Agility).
-This is a Contested Check In these cases, the character who initiated the action (i.e., the Attacker) reveals a TC and sets the DR; the DR for a Contested Check is 4 minus the Attacker's relevant modifier, to a minimum of 0.
+This is a Contested Check.
+In these cases, the character who initiated the action (i.e., the Attacker) reveals a TC and sets the DR; the DR for a Contested Check is 4 minus the Attacker's relevant modifier, to a minimum of 0.
 The character(s) responding are the Target(s).
 Rules that describe a